-He served as a partner in LedgeSolutions, LLC, a consultancy designed to help businesses develop and execute interactive strategies.
+He serves as a partner in LedgeSolutions, LLC, a consultancy designed to help businesses develop and execute interactive strategies.
 Benz also has served as executive vice president of Greenspun Media Group; was the co-founder and COO of Radiant Markets, LLC, an advertising technology platform designed to give small businesses effective interactive advertising while keeping the cost of sale in line with relatively low advertising spends; and was a partner at Maroon Ventures, LLC, which is where the ideas for Radiant were developed and subsequently spun out.

 As vice president of interactive media for the E.W.
 Scripps Co.’s newspaper division, Benz oversaw strategic, financial and operational activities for the company’s daily newspapers.
 Benz built the division’s interactive team and business from the ground up.
 His team won numerous online awards, and he led Scripps’ newspaper sites to profitability in 2002.
 He helped the newspapers grow revenue at a 32% compound annual growth rate from 2002-2007.